 What is your level of confidence in this process?
 [PROBE ON ANY CONCERNS.]

-have you heard about the process for authorizing COVID-19 vaccines in the United States?
+What have you heard about the process for authorizing COVID-19 vaccines in the United States?

 What is your level of confidence in this process?
 [PROBE ON ANY CONCERNS.]